Uncover the history, culture and elegant architecture of Poland’s former royal capital, and pay a moving visit to Auschwitz.

-Krakow is one of Europe’s must-see ‘new’ destinations – one of only a handful of major Central European cities to survive the centuries unscathed.
-Our escorted break lifts the veil on this visual masterpiece, full of UNESCO-listed architectural treasures, and also pays a visit to the preserved remains of infamous Auschwitz-Birkenau.
+Discover one of only a handful of major Central European cities to have survived the centuries unscathed.
+Kraków, the former Archbishopric of Pope John-Paul II, is and a colourful university seat buzzing with life and post-Communist enthusiasm that is becoming one of Europe’s must-see destinations.
+Our escorted break lifts the veil on this great visual masterpiece, whose UNESCO-listed treasures rival any found across the continent, and also pays a respectful visit to the preserved remains of infamous Auschwitz-Birkenau.

-- Dates and prices published on this page are for the departures flying from Edinburgh airport only.
+- Dates and prices on this page are based on departures flying from Edinburgh only

-- Flights also available from other UK airports – Birmingham, Bournemouth, Bristol, East Midlands, Leeds Bradford, Gatwick, Luton, Stansted, Manchester & Newcastle – click here for more information on available dates and prices.
+- Flights also available from other UK airports – Birmingham, Bournemouth, Bristol, East Midlands, Leeds Bradford, Liverpool John Lenon, London Gatwick, London Luton, Lodnon Stansted, Manchester & Newcastle – click here for more information on available dates and prices.

 Spirit of Krakow Tour Highlights